 \section{Statistical Results}

-Here, we provide the usual accuracy and conviction time statistics in aggregate, and they are also broken down by file type and, for the network-level tools, by delivery protocol.
+Here, we provide the usual accuracy and conviction time statistics in aggregate, broken down by file type, and, for the network-level tools, by delivery protocol.
 Furthermore, we present results for each detector side by side and in complementary combinations.